RHUL-CS-Projects/graphfellow/docs/examples/galton-details.md

 There are no travellers (or marbles) defined, because they are created by the `on_click` or `on_tick` events.

+The `grid_height` for this graph is `500` — the `grid_width` is `1000`
+by default, so this describes a graph that is twice as wide as it is tall.
+See the documentation about the [dimensions of graphs](../html#dimensions-of-the-graph) for more about how this works.

-The only config for the graph relates to the `on_tick` behaviour.
+The config for the graph also defines the `on_tick` behaviour: that's an event that happens, like the tick of a clock, at regular intervals.
 The same function that's the `on_click` event for the top node (dropping a marble) is used.
 The `tick_period` is a little over 2 seconds.
 The default journey along an edge is 1 second, so making the period between new marbles being